chance-landis/542_CL_REPO/542_PROJ/cone-quest/README.md

 To address our information being out of date, we plan to allow businesses to supply new and updated information directly to our service to keep our data fresh and represent the businesses accurately.

 For constant alarms and monitoring, we plan to implement a pager duty alert that will throw an error if the uptime decreases past 99.9 per cent or if the response time is greater than a 500 millisecond average.
-Since we also want to ensure our data is fresh, we will have an alarm that verifies if the time stamps for data updates are less than 24 hours
+Since we also want to ensure our data is fresh, we will have an alarm that verifies if the time stamps for data updates are less than 24 hours.